aaronvb/react-native-redux-example/README.md

 # React Native Redux Example
-This is the simplest and minimal way to integrate Redux into a React Native project.
-Based on the examples in the Redux docs.
+This is a simple and minimal way to integrate Redux into a React Native project - based on the examples in the Redux docs.
 Also included in the example is a ListView that uses the Redux store.

 ## Features
 - ListView and Redux example